5 Health Benefits Of Psyllium Husk & Directions To Use It

 Constipation is known to affect approximately 27% of the population and is more prevalent in children and women than in men.
 A low-fiber diet is said to be one of the factors that cause constipation.

 Using psyllium husk in your food or as a supplement can relieve constipation.
 The mucilage generated by the husk acts as a bulk-forming vegan laxative that eases and fastens bowel movement through the small intestine (ileum, to be precise).
+It is also an effective home remedy for constipation during pregnancy.
+It does not affect the pregnancy and softens the stools to provide relief.

-As a result, the stool does not degrade, harden, or cause piles or hemorrhoidsi XA disorder that causes the rectum and anus veins to swell and become inflamed, causing discomfort and bleeding. when it is forced out (2).
+As a result, the stool does not degrade, harden, or cause piles or hemorrhoidsi A disorder that causes the rectum and anus veins to swell and become inflamed, causing discomfort and bleeding. when it is forced out (2).

 Joanna Nahum, a vlogger, spoke about her experience of using psyllium husk in her video.
 She said, “When I was really constipated, it really did help (i).”